woodie/forecast/README.md

   POST /
     with too few characters of input
-      redirects to search page with flash message with unknown/invalid address
+      redirects to search page with flash message with geocoder processing addresses
+      with unknown/invalid address
         redirects to search page with flash message with no postal code at address
         redirects to search page with flash message with valid postal address
         with bad openweather API key
-        redirects to search page with flash message with valid configuration
+          redirects to search page with flash message with current weather and forcast data
-        redirects to the result page
+          renders the result page

 WeatherController
   routing